-God’s building on the earth is the Church (the Ekklessia).
-This building is not an impressive or imposing physical edifice; it is an assembly of a people called out from sin, self and the world to God.
+God’s building on the earth is the Church (the Ekklesia).
+This building is not an impressive or imposing physical edifice; instead, it is an assembly of a people called out from sin, self, and the world to God.

-The Lord Jesus is the Chief builder of the Ekklessia!
+The Lord Jesus is the Chief builder of the Ekklesia!

-Although it is the Lord Jesus who is building His Church, yet He calls some men into partnership with Him as co-builders, for the Lord Jesus takes delight in working with and through mortal men.
+Although the Lord Jesus is building His Church, He calls some men into partnership with Him as co-builders, for the Lord Jesus takes delight in working in, with, and through mortal men.

-This is why Paul said to the Corinthian Christians: “For we are God’s fellow workers; you are God’s field, you are God’s building.”
+Paul told the Corinthian Christians, “For we are God’s fellow workers; you are God’s field, you are God’s building.”
 (1 Cor.
 3:9 NKJV).

-What a great privilege and huge responsibility to be called to be God’s fellow workers or builders!
+What a great privilege and huge responsibility to be God’s fellow workers or builders!

 God’s delight has always been with the sons of men (Prov.
 8:31).
-God delights in having a loving and intimate relationship with the people He created in His image.
-It is God’s desire to dwell in us and walk among us.
+God delights in loving and intimate relationships with the people He created in His image.
+God desires to dwell in us and walk among us.

 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 (Ephesians 2:10 NKJV).